-Particulars As at 31 March, 2020 As at 31 March, 2019
+Particulars As at 31 March, 2021 As at 31 March, 2020

-Borrowings 1592.96 1928.19
+Borrowings 853.09 1592.96

-Trade Payables 4033.46 5294.04
+Trade Payables 5951.03 4022.52

-Other Financial Liabilities 4568.46 399.04
+Other Financial Liabilities 6528.59 5988.54

-Net Debt 10194.88 7621.27
+Net Debt 13333.71 11604.02

 Equity Share Capital 55748.20 55748.20

-Other Equity 41305.86 44622.44
+Other Equity 42407.41 44178.25

-Total Capital 97054.06 100370.64
+Total Capital 98155.61 99926.45

-Capital & Debt 107248.94 107991.91
+Capital & Debt 111489.32 111531.16

-Gearing Ratio 0.11 0.08
+Gearing Ratio 0.14 0.12

-- XXXIII.
-Previous year figures have been regrouped wherever considered necessary to correspond with current year figure. - XXXIV.
-During the year, company has identified material prior period adjustments for years prior to financial year 2018-19, due to which 3rd column of the balance sheet i.e. figures as on 01st April, 2018 has been stated. - XXXV.
-During the year, company has initiated a scheme of Associate Helicopter Pilots to retain and enhance its strength of pilots.
-37 pilots have joined under the scheme, out of which 32 pilots were already working with the company as regular/ contractual pilots.
-HR Department has ensured compliance of the scheme, as approved by the Board of Directors. - XXXVI.
-Company does not prepare comparison of budget vs actual profitability statement of RCS, Kedarnath and individual customer contracts, as cost centres are not defined.
-Contract wise profitability, through cost centres is being implemented in the current year. - XXXVII.
+XXXIII.
+Previous year figures have been regrouped wherever considered necessary to correspond with current year figure.

+- XXXIV.
+During the year, company has identified material prior period adjustments for years prior to financial year 2019-20, due to which 3rd column of the balance sheet i.e. figures as on 01st April, 2019 has been stated. - XXXV.
 We have complied with all labour laws wherever applicable and known liabilities on account of labour cess, professional tax, GST, minimum wages, Provident Fund, Employees state insurance, have been duly disclosed and there are no other known statutory non compliances which are not recorded in the books of account.

-XXXVIII.
+XXXVI.
 Impact of Covid -19

 The Company has considered the possible effects that may result from the pandemic relating to carrying amounts of receivables, inventories, Property, Plant and Equipment.
 In developing the assumptions relating to the possible future uncertainty in the global economic conditions because of this pandemic, the Company, as at the date of approval of these financial statements has used internal and external sources.
 Based on company's current estimates, the carrying value of these assets will be recovered.
 Further, the pandemic has created a big disruption in everything including economic activities and the company is no exception to that.
-However, the management has taken appropriate steps to minimize the impact of COVID19.
-The Government of India had declared national lockdown with effect from March 25, 2020.
-Since operations of the company for service provided to Oil and Gas sector and state governments were classified under essential services, there has been no significant impact on the revenue for the period up to 31st March 2020.
-The management has taken appropriate steps to minimize the impact of COVID19.
+However, the management has taken appropriate steps to minimize the impact of COVID19.The Government of India had declared national lockdown with effect from March 25, 2020.
+Since operations of the company for service provided to Oil and Gas sector and state governments were classified under essential services, there has been no significant impact on the revenue for the period up to 31st March 2021.
 However, it will have significant impact on the following year owing to reduction in flying, delay in recovery of debts from State governments/ UTs/ PSUs.
 The management is in the process of quantifying the impact of the same.